bitovi/academy/src/typescript/8-keyof-typeof.md

 carnivoreKey = "type";
 ```

-A strange, but the common occurrence of this is an [enum](./types).
+A strange, but the common occurrence of this is an enum (learn more about enums: [learn-typescript/types]).
 Enums in TypeScript are types before the code is compiled and an object during execution.
 If we run into a situation where we want to get the keys of an enum, the only way to do so is to use `keyof` and `typeof` together

 ```ts
 enum DinosaurColors {